 What is a location SDK?

 Location SDKs provide all the tools and documentation needed to detect and process accurate location data and location intelligence from a user’s device.
-In other words, a location SDK is a code that developers put into their applications to accurately collect and analyze user location data
+In other words, a location software development kit is a code that developers put into their applications to accurately collect and analyze user location data

 It's important for developers to carefully evaluate the different options available and choose an SDK that is best suited to their specific needs.
 So it’s important to evaluate what you need for your application before making your choice.